The Best Road Bike Helmet Review

-A road bike helmet is the only thing between your head and the pavement when you go down on the bike.
-Those who have been riding on the road long enough know that it is not a matter of if - but when - we will go down.
+A road bike helmet is the only thing between your head and the pavement when you go down.
+Those who have been riding long enough know that it is not a matter of if - but when - you go down.
 Investing in a good helmet should be your main priority when it comes to cycling accessory purchases.
-All of the helmets we tested meet the same safety standards set by the US Government, but the construction they employ to meet those standards can vary from manufacturer to manufacturer.
+All of the helmets we tested meet the same safety standards set by the US Government, but the construction they employ can vary from manufacturer to manufacturer.

 Other non-mandated safety features, such as MIPS, are also used in some helmets.
-There are three primary types of road bike helmets on the market: traditional, semi-aero, and aero helmets.
-In addition, many companies also offer time trial helmets, which are used in time trials and triathlons.
+There are three primary types of road bike helmets on the market: traditional, semi-aero, and aero.
+Many companies also offer time-trial helmets, which are used in time trials and triathlons.
 We cover the differences in helmet types below, as well as applicable safety standards.
 For more help deciding which helmet is right for you, see our Buying Advice Article.

-The chart above highlights our entire fleet and the order in which all competitors finished overall.
+The chart above highlights our entire fleet and the order in which all competitors finished.

 Bicycle helmets are designed for a single impact.
-When a crash occurs, the foam in the helmet is designed to crush and compress to absorb energy.
-Once the foam has been compressed it no longer offers the same level of impact protection.
-If you crash and impact your helmet, it should be replaced.
-Some helmets have an internal skeleton within the EPS foam to prevent the helmet from breaking into multiple pieces.
-While no data on the effectiveness of the feature could be found, we find it logical to think that the helmet remaining intact following the initial impact could potentially protect the head from a secondary impact; think of a tumbling fall.
+When you crash, the foam in the helmet is designed to crush and compress, absorbing energy.
+Once the foam has compressed, it no longer has the same level of impact protection.
+If you crash, impacting your helmet, it should be replaced.
+Some helmets have an internal skeleton within the EPS foam to prevent the helmet from breaking into pieces.
+While no data on the effectiveness of this feature could be found, it's logical to think that the helmet remaining intact following the initial impact could potentially protect the head from a secondary impact, as in a tumbling fall.